 - (a) The outer lane or lanes are to be kept unobstructed to allow safe passage of cars at all times.
-The onus shall be on all drivers to take due care and drive at minimum speeds in the Pit Lane. - (b) Please observe the pit lane speed limit which is 60kph. - (c) Refuelling in the pit lane is not permitted unless allowed for in the Championship/Series Regulations. - (d) Only one personnel per car is allowed on the pit wall. - (e) Children under the age of 16 years are not permitted in the pit lane area. - (f) Competitors are reminded that they must not join the circuit until they have reached the end of the red blend line on exiting the pit lane. - (g) Smoking is not permitted in the pit lane. - (h) Face coverings must be worn in the pit lane at all times (no exceptions).
+The onus shall be on all drivers to take due care and drive at minimum speeds in the Pit Lane. - (b) Please observe the pit lane speed limit which is 60kph. - (c) Refuelling in the pit lane is not permitted unless allowed for in the Championship/Series Regulations. - (d) Only two personnel per car is allowed on the pit wall. - (e) Children under the age of 16 years are not permitted in the pit lane area.